Dancbeunny98/LimitedCreative/README.md

 [Youtube Showcase](https://youtu.be/Z21t_WqM8ho)

 ## Features:
-- Custom blacklisted blocks - refer to the config.yml
+- Custom blacklisted blocks - refer to the config.yml (use block names, i.e. diamond_block)
-- Custom blacklisted interactables - refer to the config.yml
+- Custom blacklisted interactables - refer to the config.yml (use block names, i.e. trapped_chest)

 ## Permissions:
  - "limitedcreative" - the base permission allowing one to run the /limitedcreative or /lc command.
 Also allows them to give LC to other players.